MachWheel/Simple-Sleeper/README.md

 # How to use it
 ![MAIN_DEMO](https://s10.gifyu.com/images/simple-sleeper.gif)

+# How to install it
+There is no installation needed.

+Just download the zip file at Releases, extract it and open the standalone .exe file.

 # How it works
 The program works by making a simple Windows batch file, containing the SHUTDOWN command.